-Anthony Urena is a Ph.D. candidate in Sociology at Columbia University.
-A Paul F. Lazarsfeld Fellow, Anthony’s research expertise is situated between the Sociology of Health & Illness and Science, Knowledge, & Technology Studies.
+Anthony Urena is a Paul F. Lazarsfeld Fellow and Ph.D. candidate in Sociology at Columbia University.
+Anthony’s research expertise is situated between the Sociology of Health & Illness and Science, Knowledge, & Technology Studies.
 His substantive areas of research interest are intersectional and encompass race & ethnicity, gender & sexuality, class, and risk.
 Anthony is experienced in both quantitative and qualitative research methods, with particular specialization in semi-structured interviews, participant-observation and ethnography, as well as survey administration and analysis.

 Anthony's research has been generously supported by fellowships, scholarships, and grants from the The Andrew W. Mellon Foundation, The Social Science Research Council, The Hispanic Scholarship Fund, and The Woodrow Wilson National Fellowship Foundation.